 Ohio URISA is pleased to announce its mentorship program, MATCH.

-Volunteer Professionals sign up to give their time.
-This can be done by filling out the information such as experience & skillsets in the form below.
-The professional may have a plethora and diversity of experiences but only has to select the skillsets that they feel comfortable mentoring.
+Mentors: Professionals with at least 5 years of experience in the field are eligible to serve as a mentor.
+The professional may have a diversity of experiences but only has to select the skillsets that they feel comfortable mentoring.

-Students and Young Professionals who are in involved in a GIS related field can sign up here to request a mentor.
-To sign up as a Mentor, see the form below.
+Mentees: Students and young professionals who are in involved in a GIS related field can request a mentor.
+Young professionals should have less than 5 years experience in the field.

 Mentors and Mentees must be members of URISA.

 Read the MATCH Handbook